ekino/EkinoNewRelicBundle/README.md

     application_name: Awesome Application # default value in newrelic is "PHP Application", or whatever is set
                                           # as php ini-value
     api_key:                              # New Relic API
+    license_key:                          # New Relic license key
+    xmit: false                           # if you want to record the metric data up to the point newrelic_set_appname is called, set this to true
     logging: false                        # If true, logs all New Relic interactions to the Symfony log
     instrument: false                     # If true, uses enhanced New Relic RUM instrumentation (see below)
     log_exceptions: false                 # If true, sends exceptions to New Relic